If you’re looking to skip the meat but still want your daily dose of protein, beans are your friend.

 If you enjoyed this barbequed Christmas lima beans recipe, I’m sure you’ll enjoy our many other bean and vegetable dishes here on Diabetic Foodie.

-Regardless of the type of diet you follow including beans and vegetables to your diet is always recommended.
+Regardless of the type of diet you follow, including beans and vegetables in your diet is always recommended.

 - Spicy Black Beans with Tomatoes and Corn

 - Black Bean and Brown Rice Casserole

 When you’ve tried this recipe, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - ½ pound dried Christmas lima beans or regular lima beans

 - ¼ cup green pepper (chopped)